 Ian Meredith’s practice focuses on international disputes across a range of sectors encompassing both commercial and public international law issues.
-He is a CEDR Accredited Mediator, a Fellow of the Chartered Institute of Arbitrators and the coordinator of the firm’s International Arbitration Group.
+He is a CEDR Accredited Mediator, a Fellow of the Chartered Institute of Arbitrators, and a prominent member of the firm’s International Arbitration group.
 His practice embraces alternative dispute resolution, international arbitration and both domestic and multi-jurisdictional litigation.

 Alternative Dispute Resolution

-Ian has represented a number of clients engaged in disputes, which have been settled after the application of alternative dispute techniques including mediation, mini-trial and Med-Arb.
-He was a leading member of a team that was successful in winning the CEDR Award for law firm commitment to mediation on two occasions in the 1990s.
+Ian has represented a large number of clients engaged in disputes, which have been settled after the application of alternative dispute techniques including mediation, mini-trial and Med-Arb.
+He is a strong supporter of ADR.

-Ian’s practice is focused upon International Arbitration, both as counsel and arbitrator, and encompassing both commercial and public international law issues.
-He has arbitrated disputes under the ICC, LCIA, ICDR, UNCITRAL, LMAA, SCC, SIAC and ICSID rules amongst others as well as acting in relation to a number of ad hoc arbitrations and arbitrations proceeding under the rules of various trade bodies.
-Recent cases have been seated in London, Geneva, New York, Paris, Vienna, Panama, Tokyo, Zurich and various cities in the US.
+Ian's practice is focused upon International Arbitration, both as counsel and arbitrator, and encompassing both commercial and investment arbitration and encompassing public international law issues.
+He has arbitrated disputes under the HKIAC, ICC, LCIA, ICDR, UNCITRAL, LMAA, SCC, SIAC and ICSID rules amongst others as well as acting in relation to a number of ad hoc arbitrations and arbitrations proceeding under the rules of various trade bodies.
+Recent cases have been seated in London, Geneva, New York, Paris, Stockholm, Vienna, Panama, Tokyo, Zurich and various cities in the US.

-Ian has been involved in the arbitration of several disputes flowing from investment within and relating to Russia and various countries of the former Soviet Union.
-Other disputes have related to mining, metals trading, speciality chemicals, oil & gas exploration, oil pollution, telecommunications, power generation (in renewable energy), border security, mega yachts, insurance coverage and a wide range of other industrial sectors.
+Ian has been involved in the arbitration of several disputes flowing from investment within and relating to Russia and various countries of the CIS.
+He has been involved in a number of high value arbitrations conducted under the Bermuda Form Insurance Policy, one of which led to the leading case on arbitrators’ conflicts of interest, Halliburton Company v.
+Chubb Bermuda Insurance Ltd (formerly known as Ace Bermuda Insurance Ltd), in which the UK Supreme Court gave judgment in November 2020.
+Other disputes have related to mining, metals trading, specialty chemicals, oil & gas exploration, oil pollution, telecommunications, power generation (in renewable energy), border security, mega yachts, insurance coverage and a wide range of other industrial sectors.

 Ian also advises on political risk issues in the context of investments across a range of sectors, including Natural Resources.
 He is increasingly involved in the structuring of investments to provide scope to invoke Multilateral and/or Bilateral Investment Treaty protections and in Investor State arbitration.